 My enjoyment in watching Oliver and Barry’s partnership only makes me leerier of

-DC's big-screen Justice League franchise would do well to emulate the Flash/Arrow crossover vibe.
-I despair of it being more face-off than team-up, or at the rate cast mem-bers and spinoffs have been announced merely all set-up.
-That's a topic for another time, however, in this case after the product is released.
+DC’s big-screen Justice League franchise would do well to emulate the Flash/Arrow crossover vibe.
+I despair of it being more face-off than team-up, or at the rate that cast members and spinoffs have been announced merely all set-up, but that’s a topic of its own.

-"Flash vs. Arrow" (directed by Glen Winter; written by Greg Berlanti & Andrew Kreis-berg, who developed The Flash with Geoff Johns and Arrow with Marc Guggenheim) brought Arrow to its highest ratings ever, with 3.9 million viewers and a 1.4 rating in the coveted 18-to-49 demographic.
-Ratings for "The Brave and the Bold" (directed by Jesse Warn; written by Grainne Godfrey & Marc Guggenheim from Berlanti & Kreis-berg's story) matched those of Flash's second episode — behind only the premiere, the most-watched telecast in CW history factoring in DVR usage within 7 days per Nielsen — with 4.2 million viewers and a 1.5 rating for 18-to-49.
+“Flash vs. Arrow” (written by Greg Berlanti & Andrew Kreisberg; directed by Glen Winter) brought Arrow to its highest ratings ever, with 3.9 million viewers and a 1.4 rating per Nielsen in the coveted 18-to-49 demographic.
+Ratings for “The Brave and the Bold” (written by Grainne Godfree & Marc Guggenheim from Berlanti & Kreisberg’s story; directed by Jesse Warn) matched those of Flash’s second episode as the next-most-watched telecast in CW history after the premiere, factoring in DVR usage within 7 days, with 4.2 million viewers and a 1.5 rating for 18-to-49.
 You can stream both episodes on Hulu as well as the CW website at this writing.

 Still from Arrow 3.08 “The Brave and the Bold” © 2014 CW.
 Photo: Cate Cameron.

 Flash airs its first mid-season finale tomorrow, Dec.
-9th, at 8 p.m. on your local CW station; Arrow's mid-season finale airs at 8 the following night, Dec.
+9th, at 8 p.m. on your local CW station; Arrow’s mid-season finale airs at 8 the following night, Dec.
 10th.
-They'll return with new episodes in 2015 after a five-week break.
+They’ll return with new episodes in 2015.

-• The Man in the Iron Mask • Stars and Gripes • One Flash, Two Flash, Red and Blue Flash
+Gloom • Failure to Launch • One Flash, Two Flash, Red and Blue Flash